Simon Rennie: Career

 In 2020, Rennie returned to trackside action at Red Bull to become Alexander Albon's race engineer, replacing Lugg.
 Lugg was replaced on Albon's demand because he wanted "a more experienced engineer".

 In 2021, Rennie stepped aside as Race Engineer, with Hugh Bird taking over as Race Engineer for Albon's replacement Sergio Pérez.

+In 2025, Rennie returned twice for trackside action during the Austrian Grand Prix and Belgian Grand Prix.
+In both cases, he stepped in as Max Verstappen's race engineer, replacing Gianpiero Lambiase for the weekends, he also took on Lambiase's responsibilities as Head of Racing due to Lambiase's absence for personal reasons in both instances.